MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 After getting an initial list of detached elements, you'll trigger garbage collection (GC) in the browser, in order to see a detached element and then analyze it via heap snapshot and inspect JavaScript code that's still referencing the detached element.
 You find a detached element that cannot be garbage-collected, so that you can analyze the element to identify the JavaScript code running on the webpage that is still referencing the detached element.
 The analysis will take a heap snapshot and populate the **ID** of the detached element with its location in the heap.

 When you select **Collect garbage**, the browser runs garbage collection.
-When you select **Get Detached Elements**, the **Detached Elements** feature displays all detached elements that cannot be garbage collected.
-These detached elements may be memory leaks if they aren't going to be reused by the application.
+When you select **Get Detached Elements**, the **Detached Elements** feature displays all detached elements that cannot be garbage-collected.
+These detached elements are memory leaks, if they aren't going to be reused by the application.

 For the detached element that can't be garbage-collected, use the **Analyze** (![The Analyze icon](./dom-leaks-images/analyze-icon.png)) button<!-- todo: check ui for both tools --> in the **Detached Elements** feature to identify the JavaScript code running on the webpage that is still referencing the detached element.
 The **Analyze** button takes a heap snapshot and populates the **ID** of the detached element with its location in the heap.